 Did you get a bunch of jalapeños from your garden or the farmer's market?
 This jalapeno paste recipe is just for you.

-Convenient: Easy to preserve.
-Similar to roasted jalapenos and jalapeno powder, this is very convenient.
-Plus, NO complex techniques or fancy equipment are involved.
+- Convenient: It is easy to preserve, similar to roasted jalapenos and jalapeno powder.
+Plus, no complex techniques or fancy equipment are involved.

-Gift Idea: If you've made a big batch, consider filling small jars to give away as homemade gifts(check out this jalapeno pickle, too!).
-Just attach a little recipe card with ideas for how to use it.
+- Gift Idea: If you've made a big batch, consider filling small jars with it to give away as homemade gifts(check out this jalapeno pickle, too!).
+Attach a little recipe card with ideas for how to use it.

 Ingredients Required for Making Jalapeno Paste